TheOdinProject/curriculum/installations/index.md

 If using a Macintosh, follow the instructions on [Moncef Belyamani's blog](http://www.moncefbelyamani.com/how-to-install-xcode-homebrew-git-rvm-ruby-on-mac/).

 Otherwise, do the [Railsbridge Installfest](http://installfest.railsbridge.org/installfest/).

+## Oh no!
+Total Failure!!!

+If all else fails, the best web-based development environment to use is [Nitrous.io](http://nitrous.io).
+It's free to use and gives you a brand spanking new Ruby and Rails setup to start coding with.
+You can even integrate it with your text editor and work collaboratively with other people.
+I've often found this to me much easier for Windows users than trying to navigate the regular installations process.

 ## Assignment: Test Drive Your Setup